 Well, I can also recommend this guide with the best places to eat near the Top of the Rock to warm you up and give you energy before or after the climb.

-6. Stroll through the Channel Gardens and enjoy Rockefeller Center's Christmas window displays
+6. Stroll through the Channel Gardens and enjoy the windows of Rockefeller Center at Christmas time

-Another attraction that Rockefeller Center is preparing for the holidays is the decoration of its gardens.
+Another of the attractions that Rockefeller Center prepares around the holidays is the decoration of its gardens.

 The Channel Gardens connect Rockefeller Center's main plaza with 5th Avenue.
 These gardens separate the British Empire Building and La Maison Française.
 Hence the reference of its name to the English Channel, which links the United Kingdom with France.